amcarvalho/twitter-raspberry/README.md

 You can create a Twitter App and generate API keys/secrets [here](https://developer.twitter.com/en/apps/).

-Provide AWS credentials of a IAM user allowed to make AWS Comprehend API calls.
+Provide AWS credentials of an IAM user allowed to make AWS Comprehend API calls.

 ### Starting Services
 Next you will need to run 3 separate shells (or detach each process).